- Erectile Dysfunction (ED) – go to The ED blog here.

 Skin Conditions of the Male Genitalia

 Dermatological conditions of the male genitalia include Psoriasis, Dermatitis, Scabies, Balanitis (foreskin infection), molluscum, genital warts.
 Lichen Sclerosus and Lichen planus are important conditions to diagnose and treat.
-Around three quarters of these issues may be managed in-house whilst around a quarter require a referral to a sub-specialist.
+Around three quarters of these issues may be managed at the clinic whilst around a quarter require a referral to a Dermatologist.

 Breast Enlargement in Men

 Gynaecomastia is enlargement of the male breast tissue caused by excessive glandular tissue (True Gynaecomastia).

 More common is Pseudo-Gynaeomastia which is caused by excessive fatty non-glandular tissue.
 The doctor distinguishes these two by a careful examination.
 True gynaecomastia is fairly common between the ages of 10 and 17, and in men age 50 to 70.
 The two questions that need answer are:

 - Is there an underlying medical problem,